-There are different types of mercury, depending on the structure of the mercury molecule.
-Every type has its different properties and is therefore utilized in different ways in dentistry, medicine and industry.
-Allergy to mercury is specific, meaning that an individual can be allergic to one specific type of mercury and not another.
-This is because the cells involved in the so-called Type IV allergic reaction – the memory cells – depend on the exact structure of the molecule to be activated.
+There are different forms of mercury, MELISA testing can differentiate between allergy to each form.
+Each type has its different properties and is therefore utilized in different ways in dentistry, medicine and industry or is present in the environment.
+Allergy to mercury is specific, so an individual can be allergic to inorganic mercury and not to phenylmercury.
+This is because the cells involved in Type IV allergic reaction – memory T cells – will recognise a specific form of mercury.
 Naturally, it is possible that an individual can be allergic to all four types of mercury.
 In many cases it is important to locate the source of exposure to mercury that causes inflammation in the body, so that exposure can be stopped.
-The MELISA test can differentiate between allergy to each of the four types of mercury.

 Methylmercury is the most toxic form of mercury.
 It affects the immune system, alters genetic and enzyme systems, and damages the nervous system, including coordination and the senses of touch, taste, and sight.
 Methylmercury is particularly damaging to developing embryos, which are five to ten times more sensitive than adults.
-Methylmercury survives up the food chain, so the large fish at the top of the food chain such as shark, swordfish and large mouth bass have the highest concentrations.
-It is distributed evenly across fish, and is not affected by cooking.
-This form of mercury is also found in contaminated soil and grain.
+Methylmercury becomes concentrated as it move up the food chain, so the large predator fish such as shark and swordfish have the highest concentrations.
 Bacteria in the body can transform inorganic mercury into methylmercury.

 Phenylmercury is the organic mercury most commonly found in dental root fillings.
 While it has been phased out in many countries, it is also used as a preservative in eye drops and nose drops.
 Phenylmercury is used to control the growth of fungus in some interior latex paints manufactured before 1991, some exterior and oil base paints, some caulks, eye-area cosmetics, toiletries and other products.

 Thimerosal is one of the most controversial substances is modern medicine.
-Its main component is ethyl mercury (49.6% by weight), yet it is still used as a preservative in some child vaccines, flu vaccines and some eye drops and contact lens solution.
+Its main component is ethyl mercury (49.6% by weight), yet it is still used as a preservative in some childhood vaccines, most flu vaccines and some eye drops and contact lens solution.
 It is being withdrawn from vaccines in many countries.
-It is the subject of a lawsuit in the US filed by parents of autistic children who believe it to be responsible for neurologically damaging their children.
-Its use is defended on the ground that the amount of mercury is too small to pose danger.
-But to those who are hypersensitive, even trace amounts can create health problems.

 Full body autoradiograph